-Item 4 - Visual Distress Signals (VDS): Recreational boats 16 feet and over used on coastal waters or the Great Lakes require a minimum of either: - 3 day (orange) and 3 (red) night pyrotechnic devices, or 3 (RED) Combination day/night devices. - Non-pyrotechnic devices day(flag) and one night (auto SOS light) or - A combination of 1) and 2).
+Item 4 - Visual Distress Signals (VDS):

+Recreational boats 16 feet and over used on coastal waters or the Great Lakes require a minimum of either:

+- 3 day (orange) and 3 (red) night pyrotechnic devices, or 3 (RED) Combination day/night devices. - Non-pyrotechnic devices day(flag) and one night (auto SOS light) or - A combination of 1) and 2).
 Recreational boats less than 16 feet on coastal waters or the Great Lakes need only carry night visual distress signals when operating from sunset to sunrise.

 Item 4 - Visual Distress Signals-Continued

 It is recommended, but not required, that boats operating on non-coastal (inland) waters should have some means of making a suitable day and night distress signal.

 DAY

-the new second sec
+and the second second

-NIGHT - Flash SOS!
+NIGHT - Flash S O S!